ndvbd/diffc/readme.md

 # Lossy Compression with Pretrained Diffusion Models

-Official implementation of [Lossy Compression with Pretrained Diffusion Models](https://arxiv.org/abs/2501.09815) by Jeremy Vonderfect and Feng Liu.
+Official implementation of our ICLR 2025 paper [Lossy Compression with Pretrained Diffusion Models](https://arxiv.org/abs/2501.09815) by Jeremy Vonderfect and Feng Liu.
 See our [project page](https://jeremyiv.github.io/diffc-project-page/) for an interactive demo of results.

 ## Abstract